laeith/laeith-blog/content/posts/2021_06_17_software_testing/index.md

 Every single regression should be covered by a test, a test written before doing any fixes.
 Actually, regressions are the perfect place where TDD actually yields reasonable benefits.

 **Other than that and *maybe* maintenance type development TDD sounds like a huge pile of inefficiency**, especially for newly written parts that aren't heavily coupled with existing codebase.
-Maybe I'm just a poor developer but in my case implementing new software is a continuous process interleaved with designing and coding.
-I start with rough drafts and ideas but by the end these tend to differ a lot from final implementation, usually even APIs evolve significantly in the process.
+Maybe I'm just not that great developer but implementing new software seems to be a continuous process interleaved with designing and coding.
+I start with rough drafts and ideas but by the end these tend to differ a lot from final implementation, even APIs evolve significantly in the process.

 ### Caveats / Closing words